 For over thirty years I worked with patients with various complex chronic illnesses.
 However, I now dedicate my practice exclusively to the care of patients with an Ehlers Danlos Syndrome (EDS), and similar conditions.

 Ehlers Danlos Syndrome (EDS) is the name for a group of conditions, in which many joints are looser than normal, i.e. “hypermobile.”
 This means that the affected joints can bend further than most people’s.
 These are inherited conditions that usually show up in childhood, but are often only diagnosed later in life, if at all.

-Read more about Ehlers Danlos Syndrome (EDS) and Joint Hypermobility Syndrome (JHS)
+Read or print in-depth articles about Ehlers Danlos Syndrome (EDS) and other joint hypermobility conditions.

 By far the most common type of EDS is the “hypermobile type”, which was newly abbreviated in 2017 to hEDS.
 (Previous abbreviations included HEDS, H-EDS and others.)
 A previously-used term, “Joint Hypermobility Syndrome (JHS)” has now been abandoned, in favor of “Hypermobility Spectrum Disorder (HSD).”
 The great majority of people previously suspected as having EDS, are now diagnosed with either hEDS, or HSD.
 There are several other kinds of EDS.
 They are much rarer, but some of them can have serious complications.
 Also, there are a few conditions in which joints may be hypermobile, that are not in the EDS group at all.
 So, it’s important to make the right diagnosis.